ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 all; when we commence To slander friend
 or foe, Think of the harm one word may
 do To those we little know.
 Remember,
+curses sometimes, like Our chickens,
+&quot;roost at home.&quot; Don&#x27;t speak of others
+faults until We have none of our own.
 </td></tr></table>

 ---